The 2026 CISO Career Roadmap

 Common questions

 The FAQ section below covers the questions that come up most often when someone is mapping their CISO career — board reporting, AI risk ownership in 2026, certification differences, and how cybersecurity posture is actually measured.
 Each answer is structured for quick reference.
 Want to see the strategic trade-offs play out across a 5-year program?
-Start a free CISO Game run — the simulation is calibrated to surface the same decisions a working CISO faces.
+Start a free CISO Simulator run — the simulation is calibrated to surface the same decisions a working CISO faces.

 Related deep-dives